john-a-flinn/JohnFlinn.github.io/projects/react.md

 ```
 ---

-A single dropdown menu with only one row since next.js doesnt allow for multiple rows.
+A single dropdown menu with only one row, as Next.js does not support multiple rows.

 ```cpp